criteo/lobster/README.md

 ### Run Lobster

-- In the console with `LOBSTER_DIR=/path/to/jobs/directory sudo lobster run`
+- In the console with `LOBSTER_DIR=/path/to/jobs/directory lobster run`
 - As a service with `LOBSTER_DIR=/path/to/jobs/directory sudo lobster start`

 The job `my-job` will start in the next 5 minutes, and once it's done,